Peter,

 on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.

-If this were spoken in the Church today, there would be gasps and scandal for sure.
-This would automatically be deemed "judging."
-The person who dared utter it would be shamed and silenced.
+this were spoken in the Church today, there would be gasps and scandal

+conversion.
 There is just such a misunderstanding today about "blame."
 Our refusal to "assign responsibility for a fault or wrong" has led to this judgement!
 Mercy has been presumed upon, which is a sin in itself, and has misguided an untold amount of souls!
 I do believe that the laity has a burden in this, however, the priests bear the greatest burden.
 They are the spiritual fathers, the leaders, the shepherds of the sheep.
 It is their burden to speak the truth in or out of season.
 I don't completely agree that the entire burden lays upon the laity as one prominent Catholic speaker proclaimed after his brush with death.
 That would be like blaming the sheep for scattering because the wolves came while the shepherd was asleep.
 Or like blaming the children of a family for the sins of the parents.
 I also don't agree with many acting as though not one negative word can be said about priests.
 That too has led to their identity crisis.
 That the priests are above constructive criticism, or accountability has contributed greatly to this arrogance we see and the error being propagated, even by Bishops!
 It is God's Mercy that calls out the nature of the sin, and demands repentance.
 Without it, the Church will simply remain stagnant and irrelevant.

 Before anyone thinks that this sounds cold hearted, unforgiving, or critical please know that my family has interceded for priests for the last ten years.
 It is not the typical intercession as most think of it.
 We don't simply pray and fast for priests.
 We suffer their sins.
 These apparently are the priests who are dear to Jesus, but are Judas's nonetheless.
 Their evil, wickedness, and betrayal is placed upon us so that they may have the room to repent and turn back to Jesus and seek His Mercy.
 It is very intense, serious, and difficult.
 It took a good many years to understand that this was a ministry of Mercy when it was so very dark and awful.
 There is mercy for priests, but they must acknowledge their sinfulness and betrayal of Christ and His sheep and turn back.
 There are very good, holy priests in our Catholic Church and if not for them, we would surely be lost.
 God bless them.
 What I am speaking of pertains to the priests who have betrayed our Lord, and they do know it.